Live from Liverpool Philharmonic

 In partnership with Live Music Now

-An hour long online concert which celebrates the exuberant sounds and rhythms of Brazil.
+An hour long concert which celebrates the exuberant sounds and rhythms of Brazil.
 Trio Simbora will take you on a journey through a wide range of flavours and influences, from the virtuosic instrumental Choro music from Rio de Janeiro, right through to the uplifting songs from the Forró and Afro-Brazilian traditions in the northeast of Brazil.

 Sunderland Massed Sing from the Tall Ships Festival